 In infrastructure cost management, bandwidth is often the most volatile variable in the monthly budget.
-For data-intensive enterprises—ranging from global streaming platforms and VPN providers to CDN hubs, AI research hubs—traditional metered billing is a relic of the past.
-To ensure growth without financial friction, more leaders are looking to rent an unmetered server.
+For data-intensive enterprisesโranging from global streaming platforms and VPN providers to CDN hubs and AI research hubsโtraditional metered billing is a relic of the past.
+To ensure growth without financial friction, more leaders are looking to deploy unmetered dedicated servers.

 However, simply having an "unlimited" pipe isn't enough.
 To truly succeed, you must understand the interplay between network topology, hardware bottlenecks, and port saturation.
 We are outlining the critical factors you must consider to choose an unmetered dedicated server that delivers on its promises.